Most Effective Products

 What to Look For

-From July to September, carpetweed will grow flowers in small clusters.
-When the flowers bloom, the petals are white.
+From July to September, carpetweed grows flowers in small clusters.
+The petals are white when the flowers bloom.

 Look for seedlings when the plant is young and larger mats later in its growing season.